lmcai/ZOO_BOT_Comparative_genomics/Final_project/README.md

 # Final project report guideline

-This is a guideline for writing your GitHub summary page for your final project.
+This is a guideline for writing your GitHub summary `.md` file for your final project.
 Overall speaking, it should follow an Introduction-Methods-Results/Discussion structure.
+An example of the summary is provided as `example.md`.

 _______________________________